Cortexia-CH/image-tagging-doc/tagging-tool.md

 No hassle, you just need a browser and internet.

+We support the following browsers:
+- Google Chrome
+- Firefox

+Other browsers (Safari, IE, Edge, etc.) are not supported.

 ## Registration

 Cortexia will provide you with the credentials to get into the tagging application: